Bandaras213/Havenbot/README.md

 # Haven Bot by xTobiShotz
 **Firstly I would like to mention that this my first programming project!**
-**Lots of things are hard coded, some of the code is messy and theres a big chance the bot will just crash when an error occurs.**
-**But I'm sure that as I learn these things all of it will improve!**
+**Lots of things are hard coded, some of the code is messy but I'm sure that as I learn these things all of it will improve!**

 ## Config.json file
 | Setting | Default | Description |